abijith-2002/React-Native-AI/ReactNativeApp/README-STARTUP.md

   - "[healthcheck] Listening on http://0.0.0.0:3030/healthz"
   - "[healthcheck] Ready signal is up (HTTP 200)."
 - Runs Expo dev server on an internal port (3031) to avoid conflicting with the healthcheck listener, keeps `--web` enabled for UI access, and preserves tunnel mode.
+- Forces a fresh Metro cache on each CI start by clearing `.expo`, `.expo-shared`, and `node_modules/.cache/metro`, and by passing `--clear` to `expo start`.
+This mitigates "Unable to deserialize cloned data" errors.
+- In CI/non-interactive environments, ensures `@expo/ngrok` is installed locally before starting Expo so tunnel mode works without prompts.
 - Preview systems should invoke: `node ./scripts/start-expo.js --port 3030` (the wrapper sanitizes incoming flags, keeps 3030 reserved for health, and never passes `--host 0.0.0.0` to Expo).
 - Note: package.json cannot contain comments.
 This guidance is documented here for maintainers instead of inline comments in package.json.